 Figures 2-11 and 2-12 show the number of days exceeding federal standards by Air Quality Index (AQI) category for ozone, PM2.5, and PM10 in the Basin compared to other major metropolitan areas in the U.S. and California air basins, respectively.
 These totals include days influenced by exceptional events, such as wildfires and high wind dust events, which may be excluded with the U.S. EPA concurrence when calculating regulatory design values.
-All areas recorded at least one exceedance of the 2015 8-hour ozone NAAQS, with the Basin, San Joaquin Valley, and South Central Coast all recording at least one Very Unhealthy AQI (8-hour average concentration $\geq 0.106$ ppm) day.
+All areas recorded at least one exceedance of the 2015 8-hour ozone NAAQS, with the Basin, San Joaquin Valley, and South Central Coast all recording at least one Very Unhealthy AQI (8-hour average concentration ≥ 0.106 ppm) day.
 Similarly, all areas recorded at least one exceedance of the 24-hour PM2.5 standard, with much higher exceedance totals in California air basins and Phoenix metro area compared to other areas.
 Some of the days with the highest recorded PM2.5 concentrations in these areas were influenced by the particularly severe wildfire season throughout the western U.S. in 2020.
 In California, the 2020 wildfire season was the largest in modern history to date, with a total burn area of more than 4 million acres, or 4 percent of California's total land area.
-The 24-hour PM10 standard was exceeded in the Basin, Phoenix, and Chicago, as well as in all California.
+The 24-hour PM10 standard was exceeded in the Basin, Phoenix, and Chicago, as well as in all California air basins shown.
+As for PM2.5, wildfire smoke likely contributed to PM10 exceedances throughout California.
 High wind dust events may have also impacted PM10 levels, particularly in the Phoenix metro area.